 “Mum…(pause)… is dad coming home soon?”

 “Yes, when we are done negotiating.”

 “Okay, mum, I’m going to do some maths now.
 Do you want me to make you some coffee first and you can lay down for a little while?”

-Matthias Schranners four children learned from dad — and good ideas how to negotiate with stubborn parents…
+Matthias Schranner's four children have learned from their dad — here are some good ideas on how to negotiate with stubborn parents…

 - Start friendly